weichch/system-text-json-jsondiffpatch/README.md

 - Fast large JSON document diffing with less memory consumption
 - Support smart array diffing (e.g. move detect) using LCS and custom array item matcher
 - _(Only when not using RFC 6902 format)_ Support diffing long text using [google-diff-match-patch](http://code.google.com/p/google-diff-match-patch/), or write your own diff algorithm
-- `JsonNode.DeepClone` and `JsonNode.DeepEquals` methods
+- Bonus `JsonNode.DeepClone` and `JsonNode.DeepEquals` methods
-- JSON assert for xUnit, MSTest v2 and NUnit with custom delta output
+- JSON assert for xUnit, MSTest v2 and NUnit with customizable delta output

 ## Install